antony945/2133047_GeoPathPlanner/Student_doc.md

 The core computational engine of the system.
 It listens for routing requests via Kafka, applies various pathfinding algorithms (e.g., RRT, RRT*, Bug Path), and publishes the computed route results back to Kafka.

 ### USER STORIES:
 4)  As a user, I want to have options to customize which route to compute so to choose tradeoff between computation speed and quality of resulted route.
+(8 SP)
 11)  As a user, I want to see a clear explanation when no route can be found so that I understand what went wrong.
+(3 SP)

 ### PORTS:
 None